How to Invest $10,000 in New Zealand (2026 Options)

 Option 1: KiwiSaver voluntary top-up

 If you haven't already contributed $1,042.86 this year, top up to get the full $521.43 government member tax credit.
 That's an instant 50% return on up to $1,042.86 — hard to beat anywhere.
+See our 7 KiwiSaver tips for more on maximising your contributions.

 After that, additional voluntary contributions are less compelling because there's no extra government match, and the money is locked until 65 (or first home).